-But for the dads and partners, that new role takes time and patience to establish and to figure out how best to support the mother and how to work together as a new family unit.
+So, when the baby comes home there’s a lot of focus on baby and mum and how well they’re doing.
+And rightly so!
+But for dads and partners, it takes time and patience to establish and figure out how best to support the mother and how to work together as a new family unit.

 Here’s what the experts want you to know…

-1. Three things partners should do every day
+1. 3 things partners should do every day

-A simple little thing you can do is fill up two drink bottles at the beginning of the day, which is going to help keep her hydrated.
-This is going to help prevent her from getting constipated, which is going to do wonders for her pelvic floor.
+A simple little thing you can do is fill up 2 drink bottles at the beginning of the day, which is going to help keep her hydrated.
+It will also prevent her from becoming constipated, which is going to do wonders for her pelvic floor.

-You can also make sure you schedule a little bit of time that she has for herself for self-care.
-So whether that’s going to the hairdresser or going for a walk each week on her own – it is so important and will do wonders for her own mental health and your relationship.
+You can also make sure that you schedule a little bit of time for her self-care.
+Whether that’s encouraging her to go to the hairdresser or for a walk each week on her own, it’s so important and will do wonders for her recovery and mental health – and for your relationship.

 The other thing I want you to do is to remember to actually give your partner a little compliment daily.
-She’s going to feel different in her body, and the more she hears from you how amazing you think she is, the better it is going to be for her.
+She’s going to feel different in her body, and the more she hears from you how amazing you think she is, the better she will ultimately feel.